 - Other conditions.

-Side Effects & SafetyBirch is POSSIBLY SAFE for most adults when taken by mouth or applied to the skin for short periods of time.
+When applied to the skin: Birch is POSSIBLY SAFE for most adults when applied to the skin for short periods of time.
 It can cause allergic reactions in some people.

 Allergy to wild carrot, mugwort, celery, and other spices: Birch pollen might cause allergies in people who are sensitive to wild carrot, mugwort, and celery.
 This has been called the "celery-carrot-mugwort-spice syndrome."
 Birch pollen might also cause allergies in people who are sensitive to certain other plants, including apples, soybeans, hazelnuts, and peanuts.